NDUWRDC/NDU-Thesis-Template/README.md

-# Ndejje University LaTeX Template for Research Reports (not official)
+# Ndejje University LaTeX Template for Research Reports

 ## Purpose
 This set of files provides a template that can be used by all levels of students to write their paper in LaTeX.